davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.city/index.md

 - Count how many cities fall **below a certain population**
 - Retrieve all cities in a **population range**

+These are the perfect use case for a binary search tree, because it can support some of these operations more efficiently than lists.
 We'll represent cities using a new `City` class (given and shown below), and store these objects in a **Binary Search Tree**, ordered by population.
-To keep things clean and elegant.

 ## Student Outcomes
 By completing this assignment, you should be able to: